 Accounting Standards Codification ("ASC") 280, Disclosures about Segments of an Enterprise and Related Information, establishes standards for reporting information about operating segments and requires selected information for those segments to be presented in the financial statements.
 It also establishes standards for related disclosures about products and services.
-Management has determined that the Company operates in one segment.
+Management has determined that the Company operates in one segment as all of its product lines include the main ingredient Fortetropin.